-- TAKE ACTION!
+- Support the child being bullied by telling the bullies to stop and then walk away.
 Watching and doing nothing looks as if you are on the side of the bully.
-It makes the victim feel more unhappy and on their own. - If you feel you cannot get involved, tell an adult IMMEDIATELY.
-Teachers have ways of dealing with the bully without getting you into trouble. - Do not be, or pretend to be, friends with a bully. - Complete a P.O.P.A. form.
+It makes the victim feel more unhappy and on their own. - Then tell an adult IMMEDIATELY.
+Teachers and Support Staff have ways of dealing with the bully without getting you into trouble. - Do not be, or pretend to be, friends with a bully. - Complete a P.O.P.A. form if you are uncomfortable talking to a trusted adult.